How many tablespoons is 175g

 Tablespoons and grams are both units of measurement commonly used in cooking and baking.
 However, they represent different measures of volume and weight, respectively.

-See also How many glow plugs do i need
+See also How many miles is 35km

 A tablespoon is a unit of volume.
 It is typically used to measure liquids or powders that can be poured.
 In the metric system, one tablespoon is equal to approximately 15 milliliters (ml).
 In the imperial system, one tablespoon is roughly equal to 14.8 milliliters.